Don’t wait any longer…See clearly again

 You will need to:

-- Use the eyedrops as prescribed.
+- Administer the eye drops as prescribed.

 - Be careful not to rub or press on your eye.